 By the end of the year, the entire roof was in place.

 In January 2018, crews finished coating the inside of the tank with a protective material..

-The two new tanks will be painted a slate gray identical to the reservoir at the Water Treatment Plant alongside the Skagit River in Mount Vernon.
+The two new tanks were painted a slate gray identical to the reservoir at the Water Treatment Plant alongside the Skagit River in Mount Vernon.

 The tank was filled with water remotely from the Water Treatment Plant in late February.
 It took 7 hours at a rate of 4,000 gallons per minute.
 Water quality testing was done and the tank put into operation mid-March.

 Demolition of the old 3-million-gallon tank started soon after.
-The second new 1.5-million-gallon reservoir will be constructed on its footprint.
+The second new 1.5-million-gallon reservoir was constructed on its footprint.

 Construction of the second of two 1.5-million-gallon water tanks began in April at the Blue Heron reservoir and pump station.

-The second of two 1.5-million-gallon reservoirs at the Blue Heron pump site is almost complete with the sides, roof and some of the accessories such as ladders already attached.
-Next comes coating the tank and painting it and the companion tank right next to it.
+The second of two 1.5-million-gallon reservoirs at the Blue Heron pump site was almost complete with the sides, roof and some of the accessories such as ladders attached.
+Next came coating the tank and painting it and the companion tank right next to it.

 The construction of the two brand new 1.5-million-gallon water reservoirs off Blue Heron Circle was completed in 2018.
 The tanks replaced the 40-year-old, 3-million-gallon tank that was showing signs of structural degradation.
 Having two tanks will provide a backup for the city in the case of an emergency and during routine maintenance.
 The project was completed by Stellar J Corp. or Woodland for approximately $5 million, paid for with a loan from the U.S. Environmental Protection Agency Drinking Water State Revolving Fund.